 Doyle Brunson, poker player, got his nickname "Texas Dolly" by Jimmy Snyder misreading "Texas Doyle".
 It stuck, and got shortened to "Dolly".

-It does apply Rush himself, however, as a critic once called him "The Most Dangerous Man in America".
+Rush Limbaugh was once called "The Most Dangerous Man in America".
 Rush now calls himself that.

 After reclaiming the title of World Chess Champion, Mikhail Botvinnik was being fawned upon by his fans.
 He tried to keep the celebration restrained by telling the well-wishers, "No, no, I am not a patriarch, you know."
 Guess what his nickname was after that?